How To Cancel Amazon Music—The Complete Guide

 - Streaming platforms like Amazon Music, HBO Max, Spotify, and Netflix

-- Newspapers such as the New York Times and Wall Street Journal
+- Newspapers like the New York Times and Wall Street Journal

 - User favorites like Dropbox, Tinder, or Microsoft